 - So affordable – $10.49 for 6 pens

-- Over 1,500 reviews with loads about using for a bullet journal
+- Over 1,500 reviews with loads about using with a bullet journal

 - Don’t bleed and don’t smear